TestGorilla LogoTestGorilla Logo

 Each day, they're the ones making your brand look good online.
 They craft posts that fit your company's vibe and talk directly to your audience.
 They also time these posts perfectly to grab the most eyeballs.
 Throughout the day, they monitor reactions to these posts – likes, comments, shares – and fine-tune their approach.

 But they're not flying solo.
 Social media managers collaborate closely with the marketing team to align their posts with broader advertising goals.
+They often manage a team of social media specialists or social media executives to plan and deliver a social media strategy.
 They also work with customer service to respond to any feedback or questions on social media.
 Sometimes, they even team up with sales to boost new products directly to your followers.

 In essence, they help keep your brand active and appealing on social media, helping to draw in and keep customers.